JoeHolownia/ox_ai_hackathon/README.md

 ## Conclusion
 Nutrify is designed to empower individuals to take control of their health through personalized nutrition tracking.
 With its intuitive interface, AI-driven insights, and focus on connecting food intake to health symptoms, Nutrify makes it easier to eat healthier, manage chronic conditions, and boost overall well-being.

+## Usage:

+For the streamlit demo, run:

+pip install streamlit
+pip install pandas
+pip install sqlite3
+pip install matplotlib

+Then to run the app locally in your web browser, run:

+streamlit run app.py